GTK-teaching/plasmabio.github.io/index.md

 - documentation: <https://docs.plasmabio.org/>
 - [2' video](https://www.youtube.com/watch?v=0KIMSPTMzVY) of the project presented at JupyterCon 2020

-Plasma utilizes [tljh-repo2docker](https://github.com/plasmabio/tljh-repo2docker), a repo2docker plugin for The Littlest JupyterHub
+The core of Plasma is [tljh-repo2docker](https://github.com/plasmabio/tljh-repo2docker), a repo2docker plugin for The Littlest JupyterHub.

 ### ipycytoscape